kw1jjang/CalVoD/README.md

 Contributors
 ======
-The beta version of the system is written by Kangwook Lee, and the current release is written/improved by Jiayuan Chen, Alagu Santana Haribhiskaran, Ryan Kashi.
+The original version of the system is written by Kangwook Lee, and the current release is written/improved by Jiayuan Chen, Alagu Santana Haribhiskaran, Ryan Kashi.

 Related publications